Top 15 Back to School Teaching Games

 By JAB500

 As the new school year rolls around, the kids in your classes will need to get to know each other.
-This game helps them to do exactly that, with some basic introductory brain-bogglers.
+This game is perfect for helping them do just that with some simple yet effective introductory brain-teasers.

-What do you do in your free time?
-What’s your favorite TV show?
-And which is your favorite candy to munch on?
+What do they do in their free time?
+What’s their favorite TV show?
+And most importantly, which candy do they love to munch on?
+It’s a great way to get conversations flowing and start building connections.

 Helps with: Breaking the ice, getting to know one other, and stirring up some healthy debate